MicrosoftDocs/PowerShell-Docs/reference/7.4/Microsoft.PowerShell.Management/New-Item.md

 Forces this cmdlet to create an item that writes over an existing read-only item.
 Implementation varies from provider to provider.
 Even using the **Force** parameter, the cmdlet can't override security restrictions.

+Beginning in PowerShell 7.4, this parameter also allows you to overwrite an existing Junction.
+Previously, this would fail with a "cannot be removed because it is not empty" error.

 ```yaml
 Type: System.Management.Automation.SwitchParameter